ESMG/gridtools/examples/README.md

 projections.
 It shows how model grid can be grown in any direction.

+## mkGridsExample13.py

+This python script demonstrates the conversion of a ROMS grid to a MOM6 grid.
+NOTE: This only converts the grid.
+The library does not yet support conversion of boundary or forcing files.

 ## mkGridsShowLoggers.py

 This scripts demonstrates how to access logging